-The official Ph.D. application deadline is December 15 and the official M.S. application deadline is January 31.
+The official M.S and Ph.D. application deadline is December 4, 2018.
 All letters must be received by the deadline in order for an application to be considered complete.
 Applicants should track the status of the letters of recommendation by logging back into the online application.

 The Statement of Purpose is a clear and succinct description of a candidate’s reasons for applying to the Department of Bioengineering at the University of Washington, motivations for entering bioengineering, and preparation for advanced research.
 Additionally, applicants must discuss unique circumstances or obstacles overcome in obtaining their education, as well as how they could contribute to diversity in the Bioengineering program and at UW.
 This statement should be two pages or less.
 Applicants should review information about UW Bioengineering faculty and research for relevant statement of purpose information.

 Applicants must provide a ranked faculty list, of 3 (minimum) to 5 (maximum) faculty whose research interests them and with whom they would want to complete their graduate work.
 Only core and adjunct BIOE faculty may be selected as PI/advisor for our graduate students.
 For a list of faculty and a description of their research, see our faculty directory

 If you have received a fellowship or grant for your graduate studies, please respond with the name and also attach any associated documentation with additional information about the award.